 Bachelors Degree in Automotive Technology: Program Overview

-Individuals seeking professional positions in the field of automotive engineering technology should consider a Bachelor of Science in Automotive Technology.
-Students in this program generally get hands-on workshop experience and training, as well as opportunities for automotive engineering internships.
+The program's coursework focuses on mathematics, mechanics and engineering principles.
+Students get hands-on workshop experience and training, as well as opportunities for automotive engineering internships.
 The degree program can usually be completed with four years of full-time study.
 Graduates of automotive technology programs have knowledge in such areas as automotive design, vehicular systems, calibration, development testing and automotive technology maintenance.

 Students applying to a Bachelor of Science in Automotive Technology program must have a high school diploma and meet the minimum grade point average requirements.
 Scores from the American College Testing (ACT) examination or Scholastic Aptitude Test (SAT) are sometimes required.
 Applicants should show a strong aptitude for mathematics.
 Some programs require students to have an associate's degree in a related field.